nataraj2/GPU_CUDA/README.md

 }
 ```
 where ```test_function``` is a function which performs computation on ```vel``` and ```pressure```.
 The GPU implementation of
-this nested for-loop will look as below. **This would be one of the major changes (there is one more that is explained in a later section)
+this nested for-loop will look as below.
-the user will have to make in the application code.
-The header files have templated functions which will offload any function written within
-the for-loop (```test_function``` in this case) onto the device i.e. the GPU, and the user does not need to know about these.**
 ```
 ParallelFor(nx, ny, nz,
 	[=] DEVICE (int i, int j, int k)noexcept